 The membership of the LTAC is appointed by the City Council and consists of up to seven members: one member is an elected official of the city who serves as the chair; three members are representatives of businesses required to collect the tax; and three members are persons involved in activities authorized to be funded by revenue received from the tax.
-Committee members for 2020 are: Lydia Assefa-Dawson Councilmember, Chair, Mike Dunwiddie, King County Aquatic Center, Madalena Miller, Courtyard by Marriott, Joann Piquette, Federal Way Coalition of the Performing Arts, Vickie Molzer, Hampton Inn, Brian Hoffman, General Manager PAEC, Pending hotel representative appointment.
+Committee members for 2020 are: Lydia Assefa-Dawson Councilmember, Chair, Mike Dunwiddie, King County Aquatic Center, Madalena Miller, Seattle/Federal Way Marriott Courtyard, Joann Piquette, Federal Way Coalition of the Performing Arts, Vickie Molzer, Seattle/Federal Way Hampton Inn, Brian Hoffman, General Manager PAEC, Pending hotel representative appointment.